oswaldobapvicjr/jep-data-extension/README.md

 ## How to use it

-### Example: replacing characters from a text variable in context
+### Example 1: replacing characters from a text variable using the `JEPContextFactory`

 1. Add `jep-data-extensions` to your class path